borbware/unity-basics-course/Module2.md

 <!-- _backgroundColor: lightgreen -->
 * ⭐⭐ Add one of the following features:
   * Hi scores & scoreboard
-  * Randomized asteroid spawining
+  * Level progression: new asteroids appear and make the game progressively more difficult
-  * Level progression: new asteroids appear
+  * Twin-stick shooter: Use right stick to control the bullet direction
-  * Twin-stick: Use right stick to control the bullet direction
+  * Co-op: Add second player
-* ⭐⭐⭐ Spice up the game: Add a game mechanic of your own
+* ⭐⭐⭐ Spice up the game: Add a game mechanic of your own design

 ## MP exercise 0.